isomerpages/ogp-isomerguide/_editing-your-page/Images/Adding Images.md

 description: ""
 third_nav_title: Images
 ---
+## Uploading images

+Isomer is able to host images up to 5 MB.
+For larger images, you can consider using https://for.edu.sg/ which is able to host up to 10 MB.

+## Using the image tool (Markdown)

 When you click the image icon and it will open up a page Select Image.

 ![](/images/addingimages.png)